adobe/frl-online-proxy/README.md

 ## Installation

 We provide automated builds for each release.
-These builds currently target Windows and Linux.
+These builds currently target Windows, Linux and macOS.

 ### Windows